 However, many of us are not aware that just one Energy Drink can significantly increase the risk of having a heart attack or stroke.

-Energy drinks affect your blood making it thicker.
+Energy drinks affect your blood and blood vessel function.
 Drinking energy drinks could lead to heart problems, the London Times reported.
 In a small study—30 Australian college students took part—downing even one can of the hypercaffeinated energy drink increased the risk of blot clots.
 In short, the young energy drink enthusiasts developed a condition that resembled cardiovascular disease.

 Yet, on every can of energy drink you’ll find a company statement saying that energy drinks are completely safe and that the effect is no different than that of a cup of coffee or soda.
 This same effect can be achieved by consuming a cup of coffee with artificial sweeteners.
 In other words, it’s the combination of caffeine with large amount of sugars that provide you with short bursts of energy.